pohernqii/alien-vs-zombie/README.md

 Lists of Commands:

 1. u                            - Alien moves up
 2. d                            - Alien moves down
 3. l                            - Alien moves left
 4. r                            - Alien moves right
 5. help                         - List the available commands for the user
+6. arrow                        - Change the direction of arrow in the board
+7. save                         - Save the game to a text file
+8. load                         - Load the game from a text file